 Best standing desks in the US

-For our money, the Flexispot E7 standing desk (opens in new tab) is the best standing desk you can buy right now.
+For our money, the Flexispot E7 standing desk is one of the best standing desks you can buy right now.
 It's a motorised desk, operated via a clear LED display, which allows you to input up to four pre-set height options, and it even includes an alarm that reminds you to take a screen break.
 It's the one that this writer owns, and having used it for around a year now, I can genuinely say it's been a positive addition to my working day.

 With motorised desks, it's important to remember the weight they can support so that you don't overload them.
 Fortunately, the 3-stage, dual-motor E7 frame supports up to 100kg (200 lbs), which is going to be more than enough for basically anyone.
 I have a hefty Acer Predator monitor, a PS4, keyboard and mouse and speakers, and the desk moves up and down with ease.

 It also doesn't hurt that you get a range of finish options, with the Flexispot desk offering laminated, bamboo and various solid wood tops to choose from.
 In terms of dimensions, you can opt for 48x24in (122x61cm) or up to 60x30in (152x76cm).
 The Creative Bloq team have opted for stylish black walnut wood in the 48x24 variety, and it's fantastic.
 For the tallest among us, it can get as high as 50 inches.